GrahamJ234/Banking-System/README.md

 # Banking-System
-A simple banking program using Java
+A simple banking program using Java.
  Will continue to add and update overtime to make it more and more complex